Jeeaaasus/youtube-dl/README.md

 Docker hub page [here](https://hub.docker.com/r/jeeaaasustest/youtube-dl).
 yt-dlp documentation [here](https://github.com/yt-dlp/yt-dlp).

-## Recent Changes

-### ***2021-09-05 - "The king is dead, long live the king!"***
-Image tags `latest`, `v2021.09.02` and future `v<VERSION>` now contains [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-`v2021.06.06` is the last image to contain [youtube-dl](https://github.com/ytdl-org/youtube-dl).

-There are many new and changed default arguments, if you have modified your `args.conf` you might want to take a look at the new [default args](https://github.com/Jeeaaasus/youtube-dl/blob/master/root/config.default/args.conf).
-If you have not modified your `args.conf` it should update to the new one.

-With yt-dlp comes many improvments, such as, bypass age gate in most cases, better video format selection, [SponsorBlock API](https://sponsor.ajay.app/) support to generate chapters when there are sponsored segments, <s>although cutting out segments are not yet supported</s> ***(fixed)***.
-Other new stuff include, arm64 image, new ENVs: `youtubedl_lockfile`, to help with external scripts. `youtubedl_cookies`, an easy way to pass cookies without the need to modify your `args.conf`. `youtubedl_watchlater`, an easy way to download your Watch Later playlist.
-#

-### ***2021-08-22***
-Because [youtube-dl](https://github.com/ytdl-org/youtube-dl) seems to have seized development, this image will soon be changing over to use [yt-dlp](https://github.com/yt-dlp/yt-dlp) instead.
-Because of this change some current setups might not work the same, the major differences are listed [here](https://github.com/yt-dlp/yt-dlp#differences-in-default-behavior).

-Hopefully this wont affect most users but if you are someone with a heavily customized configuration I ask you to try out the beta image (`jeeaaasustest/youtube-dl:yt-dlp-beta`) containing [yt-dlp](https://github.com/yt-dlp/yt-dlp) and let me know about any issues or questions [here](https://github.com/Jeeaaasus/youtube-dl/issues/49).

 # Features
 * **Easy Usage with Minimal Setup**
     * Quality options with env parameter